lepperm/Learning-Log/_posts/blog/2020/08/2020-08-27-risk-mitigation-in-planning-learning.md

 I am very fortunate in that many of my friends are already developers, so I have access to many great connections to ask questions and for help.
 Discussions with my friends have helped to guide me towards skills that are currently in demand, where to get started, and what tools to use.

-Determining high-quality learning content, however, has been a learning experience.
+Determining high-quality learning content, however, has been in itself a learning experience.
 I have discovered and had some great resources referred to me, but I have also organically encountered information that was either low quality, or too complex (out of sequence) to impart helpful information.
 Determining sequence is currently my next challenge with this site, as I have amassed a collection of resources that seem to be regarded as high-quality learning materials among other learners, and I need to sort and order them in a sequence that will allow for efficient skill progression.
 A properly sequenced learning item list will also make my Skills table progression value a more direct representation of my approximate familiarity with core skills.

 #### Low Information Comprehension and Retention